arschles/serf-proxy/README.md

 # serf-proxy

-A proxy server that exposes a Serf process to other protocols
+A proxy server that builds a REST API in front of the [Serf](http://serfdom.io) RPC server.

 This project is not ready for any production use.
 Contributions welcome.